Children around the world

 Little girls, dressed in their best finery, Jaisalmer.
 (Photos copyright © by Kaj Halberg)

-This little girl is carrying water in a brass jar, near Jodhpur.
+This girl is carrying water in a brass jar, near Jodhpur.
 (Photo copyright © by Kaj Halberg)

 On a chilly morning in the Thar Desert, this boy and his father are warming themselves at a tiny fire.
 (Photo copyright © by Kaj Halberg)